Intermittent Fasting Could Replace Insulin for Diabetes

 High levels of blood sugar can cause severe issues such as heart disease, stroke, and kidney failure.
 Similarly, raised insulin levels harm health, including weight gain and increased risk for cardiovascular diseases.

-Beyond these common issues, each condition carries its unique side-effects respectively.
+Beyond these common issues, each condition carries its unique side effects.

-High-insulin-level-associated complications include low potassium levels causing muscle weakness, fatigue, etc. At the same time, high-sugar-level-related issues make you more susceptible to infections, delay the wound healing process, etc.
+High insulin levels are associated with complications, including low potassium levels, which cause muscle weakness, fatigue, etc. At the same time, high-sugar-level-related issues make you more susceptible to infections, delay the wound healing process, etc.

 Thus, maintaining an optimal balance between these two becomes crucial to managing this ailment effectively.